networkx/nx-guides/content/applications/goodwillhunting.md

 [tree_wiki_defn]: https://en.wikipedia.org/wiki/Tree_(graph_theory)#Definitions

-This added condition means that our path graph isn't a valid solution after all, as it contains at least one node (8, in fact) with degree 2:
+This added condition means that our path graph isn't a valid solution after all, as it contains at least one node (8, in fact) with degree 2 (the key in the dictionary is the node and value is the degree of the node):

 ```{code-cell}
 dict(G.degree)